Taysom Hill Player Prop Bets for NFL Week 17 | New Orleans vs. Carolina 1/2/2022

 Season Stats

-- This campaign Hill has put up 649 passing yards (43.3 per game) while completing 54 of 97 passes (55.7% completion percentage), with two touchdowns and five interceptions.
+- This year Hill has recorded 649 passing yards (43.3 per game) while going 54-for-97 (55.7% completion percentage) and throwing two touchdowns and five interceptions.

-- He's also contributed on the ground, with 311 rushing yards (20.7 ypg) on 53 carries with five rushing touchdowns.
+- He also has 311 rushing yards on 53 carries with five touchdowns, averaging 20.7 yards per game.

 - Click over to SISportsbook and find the latest player props and odds for Hill's matchup with the Panthers.